-On behalf of Cohen & Cohen Law Group, P.C. posted in Slip and Fall on Monday, January 25, 2016.
+On behalf of COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. posted in Slip and Fall on Monday, January 25, 2016.

 This past weekend, New York City experienced not only its first significant snowfall of the 2015/2016 winter season, but also a record breaking blizzard.
 While the winter white landscape is beautiful to look at, it harbors the very real peril of slip and fall accidents as the melting and freezing snow turns surfaces slippery with ice.

 Not every slip and fall on snow and ice results from negligence.
 We are often asked by prospective clients who come in to see us, “Do I have a case?”, or “Can I recover for my injuries?” or “How much can I recover?”
 The answers to these questions depend on various factors.
 Certainly, not every slip and fall on snow and ice resulting in injuries, is actionable.

 We first determine whether at the time of the fall, there was a storm in progress.
 Under the storm in progress doctrine, a landowner is not required to clear snow and ice until a reasonable time after the storm ceases.
 In New York City, property owners have four hours after a storm ceases within which to clear snow or ice and until 11:00 A.M., if the storm occurs overnight.
 (NYC Administrative Code 16-123).
 Although there is no obligation to clear snow and/or ice until a storm ceases, once the property owner elects to remove snow and/or ice, it must do so with reasonable care, even if the storm is ongoing.